hbctraining/variant_analysis/lessons/07_alignment_QC.md

 Once the job has finished we would inspect the output files.
 This could be done in one of a few ways:

 1) View each metrics file in a `less` buffer

-    **Pros:**
+  - **Pros**
     - Simple to do

-    **Cons:**
+  - **Cons**
     - Hard to compare across samples
     - Tedious to parse the columns

 2) Download each metrics from the O2 cluster and import them into Excel/Excel-like program that puts tab-delmited files into a grid

-    **Pros:**
+  - **Pros**
     - Easier to interpret the data than the `less` buffer approach

-    **Cons:**
+  - **Cons**
     - Hard to compare across samples
     - Have to download the metrics files from the O2 cluster

 3) Collate metrics files using [`MultiQC`](https://multiqc.info) and download the `MultiQC` HTML report from the O2 cluster

-    **Pros:**
+  - **Pros**
     - Alignment metrics are easy to compare across samples
     - Easy to interpret results
     - We can combine the `CollectAlignmentSummaryMetrics` output with our `FASTQC` reports

-    **Cons:**
+  - **Cons**
     - Have to download a file from the O2 cluster
     - Have to run samples through an extra `MultiQC` step

 None of the above methods are wrong, but some are more elegant than others.
 One might use **Method 1)** if they only had a handful of samples (~<5) to analyze and only wanted a single statistic, like alignment rate, from each.
 Then, it might be fastest just to open them up in a `less` buffer.
 However, if one has lots of samples (>5) then the advantages of `MultiQC` collating the results starts to become really helpful and one might choose **Method 3)**.
 Unfortunately, `MultiQC` doesn't display *ALL* of the data contained in the metrics file, so one may be inclined to do **Method 2** and downloard the directory full of metrics files in order to view the metrics not included in the `MultiQC` report in a program like Microsoft Excel.